tardate/LittleCodingKata/perl/longest-coprime-subsequence/README.md

 ### A first approach

-Using perl for this: `perl 5, version 42, subversion 2 (v5.42.2) built for darwin-thread-multi-2level`.
+Using perl on macOS for this: `perl 5, version 42, subversion 2 (v5.42.2) built for darwin-thread-multi-2level`.

-We first need a GCD function, easily done:
+We first need a GCD function; easily done:

 ```perl
 sub gcd {